thiagoes/micro-arcade-F15/README.md

 For everywhere that we used `COLOR` above, we refer to the output of the function `Color333()`.
 You can learn more about the Adafruit libraries by looking at the `.h` files included with the distribution code.

-For convenience, we have outlined several classes for you. *You are not required to use these classes*, but they may help you get started.

-* The `Color` class (not to be confused with `COLOR` above) is a wrapper around  `Color333()`, so you don't have to deal with RGB values directly.
-Several `const Color`s have already been defined for you, although of course you are welcome to define more colors.
-To use in the `matrix` functions, use `Color::to_333()`, eg. `matrix.drawPixel(1, 1, GREEN.to_333());`.
-* The `Invader` class represents an invader.
-* The `Cannonball` class represents the cannonball.
-* The `Player` class represents the player cannon.
-* The `Game` class pulls everything together, and handles the logic of winning and losing, as well as the drawing of each game element.

 Finally, you can use the `Serial.print(string text)`  and `Serial.println(string test)` functions for debugging.
 This prints `text` to the Arduino IDE, much like ``cout`` prints to the console in Xcode or Visual Studios. `Serial.print()` does not insert an `endl`, while `Serial.println()` does.
 Be careful!
 If you use either function too many times in your code, your code could slow to a crawl.

 # Reach